 We’re calling it here: it is officially time to stop your efforts of resistance and start preparing for Christmas.
-The season of festive soirées is well and truly upon us — bringing with it countless opportunities to get well oiled before midday (and experimental with the Akvavit sitting at the back of your dusty drinks cabinet).
+The season of festive cheer is well and truly upon us — bringing with it endless excuses to get well oiled before midday (and experiment with the Akvavit sitting at the back of your dusty drinks cabinet).

 If you’re looking for a little seasonal inspiration, we’ve done the hard work of sourcing the festive favourites sure to impress even your Scroogiest guests.
 Whether you prefer your tipple gin-based or flambéd; fruity or fragrant — read on for our curation of the best.